Key Takeaways

 Different clinic configurations benefit from different platforms.
 These scenarios reflect the Pabau vs Portrait Care decision as it plays out in real practice contexts.

-Solo injector, primarily injectables and skin consultations: A solo practitioner seeing 15-20 clients per week, focused on botulinum toxin and dermal fillers, needs reliable appointment management, digital consent, treatment notes with injection mapping, and a way to send recall messages at the right interval.
+Solo injector, primarily injectables and skin consultations: A solo practitioner seeing 15-20 clients per week needs reliable appointment management, digital consent, injection mapping, and recall messaging.
 Pabau covers all of this.
-Portrait Care’s design around photographic documentation may also suit this practitioner – but the absence of verified pricing and reviews makes a side-by-side trial advisable before committing.
+Portrait Care may suit practitioners who value the bundled services model — but the absence of verified reviews makes a trial advisable before committing.

 Clinic diversifying into medical aesthetics and private GP: A practice adding private GP consultations, wellness assessments, or IV therapy alongside its aesthetic services will outgrow a purely aesthetics-focused platform relatively quickly.
 Pabau supports aesthetic, medical, wellness, and allied health practices within the same system – so expanding the service menu does not require changing the software.
 This adaptability is a concrete operational advantage for practices with growth ambitions beyond a single treatment category.
 See Pabau for medical spas and skin clinic software for further detail on supported industries.